troldal/OpenXLSX/README.md

 OpenXLSX is a C++ library for reading, writing, creating and modifying Microsoft Excel® files, with the .xlsx format.

+## (Lars Uffmann) 31 July 2024 - xl/styles.xml - support for fill::gradientFill and XLDataBarColor
+* gradientFill elements within <fills><fill><gradientFill>...</gradientFill></fill>...</fills> are now supported
+* along with that come a few new classes: XLGradientStops, XLGradientStop, XLDataBarColor
+* XLLine color properties are now controlled via the XLDataBarColor as well
+* Examples/Demo10.cpp has been updated to test some(!) of the new formatting elements

+### (Lars Uffmann) July 2024 - to-do list:
+- completion of style support as much as is reasonable (not color themes, most likely) per known documentation of xl/styles.xml
+- XLStyles ::create functions: implement good default style properties for all styles
+- TBD: permit setting a format reference for shared strings
+- TBD: should a row format be used by OpenXLSX as default for new cells created in that row?
+- TBD: should a column format be used by OpenXLSX as default for new cells created in that column, when they do not have an applied row style?

 ## (Lars Uffmann) 29 July 2024 - support for workbook##.xml and XML namespaces
 * it appears that a workbook does not always have to be at xl/workbook.xml
   * --> the workbook path is now read from the document relationships, if it has an entry for "officeDocument"